wavefrontHQ/docs/pages/doc/ts_sample.md

 ```
 sample(<numberOfTimeSeries>, <expression>)
 ```
 Returns `numberOfTimeSeries` non-random time series based on the expression.
 This function is deterministic as long as the underlying set of time series stays the same.
-The returned values might change, for example, if a new source starts reporting the metric.
+However, the returned values can change, for example, if a new source starts reporting the metric.

 ## Parameters
 <table>